Eileen Davidson Speaks Out On Kim Richards’ Recovery: Wants To Hit ‘RHOBH’ Reset Button?

 Kyle Richards is very protective of her relationship with her sister, as Kim is slowly trying to get her life back on track.
 She doesn’t like it when the ladies talk about her sobriety issues, her drinking and her arrests a few years ago.
 And while Eileen Davidson may understand that she doesn’t want to talk about her issues, it sounds like Davidson does want some acknowledgment from Richards about her behavior.
 But she doesn’t see the case being completely closed when it comes to Kim.

-“The only thing I have to say about Kim Richards is that she seems happy, healthy and excited about the future.
+“The only thing I have to say about Kim Richards is that she seems happy, healthy, and excited about the future.
 I believe that Lisa R. and Eden want to be helpful, but I’m not sure talking about Kim and Kyle in relation to substance abuse is helping anyone.
 Just like we hit the reset button at lunch last week, I don’t think it’s too late to hit the reset button on discussing Kim’s sobriety,” Eileen Davidson explains in her Bravo blog for The Real Housewives of Beverly Hills.

 Eileen Davidson Doesn’t Mind Being Judged But Admits Real Housewives Of Beverly Hills Is A Challenge!https://t.co/Mk9dscf09r pic.twitter.com/W3EADPqd0z